twardoch/lorem-chatum-for-indesign/README.md

 ### v2 for Adobe InDesign 2023 and newer

-> **Note:** Version 2 of the code is licensed under the [Apache 2.0 License](src/v2-indesign-2023-and-newer/LICENSE.txt).
+> **Note:** Version 2 of _Lorem Chatum_ is licensed under the [Apache 2.0 License](src/v2-indesign-2023-and-newer/LICENSE.txt).

-The [`src/v2-indesign-2023-and-newer/`](src/v2-indesign-2023-and-newer/) folder contains a version of the script that uses the new UXP JavaScript scripting for Adobe InDesign 2023 and newer.
+The [`src/v2-indesign-2023-and-newer/`](src/v2-indesign-2023-and-newer/) folder contains a version of _Lorem Chatum_ that uses the new UXP JavaScript scripting for Adobe InDesign 2023 and newer.
 This is the version that I plan to continue developing.

 #### Simple installation